 Namibia after the Rains

-“There is no shortage of water in the desert but exactly the right amount, a perfect ratio of water to rock and water to sand, insuring that wide free open, generous spacing among plants and animals, homes and towns and cities.
+“There is no shortage of water in the desert but exactly the right amount.
+A perfect ratio of water to rock and water to sand, insuring a wide, free, open and generous spacing among plants and animals, homes, towns and cities.
 There is no lack of water here unless you try to establish a city where no city should be.” –Edward Abbey

-Sparrow-larks, Namaqua Doves and Lapwings explode out of the grasslands in bursts and flurries and play in the breeze just above the rippling surface, the normally solitary Oryx come together in huge herds on the emerald plains; revelling in this time of plenty,
+Sparrow-larks, Namaqua Doves and Lapwings explode out of the grasslands in bursts and flurries, playing in the breeze just above the rippling surface.
+The normally solitary oryx come together in huge herds on the emerald plains, revelling in this time of plenty,

 All who know this place realize this is but a brief and ephemeral occasion, an enchantment that will soon vanish in a miasma of dust and mirage.